Guidance for medical examiners when assessing a patient for either a general topic or condition – Cataract.

 - Any change in condition must be reported to the DAME

-- A period of grounding for will be required until post-surgical recovery is complete and a satisfactory review from the operating surgeon has been received (minimum 2 weeks grounding)
+- A period of grounding will be required until post-surgical recovery is complete and a satisfactory review from the operating surgeon has been received, typically 4 to 6 weeks

 Feedback